PhenoApps/Field-Book/docs/source/geonav.rst

 7. Go back to TABLET BT settings.
 Turn on TABLET BT.
 Select ROVER from list of available devices and input password when prompted.
 8. Finally, navigate to FIELDBOOK.
 Start collecting data.
 When prompted for GNSS trait, select ROVER.

-Emlid's own documentation for the RS2 and M2 can be found here `(RS2 docs) <https://docs.emlid.com/reachrs2/>` and here `(M2 docs) <https://docs.emlid.com/reach/>`
+Emlid's own documentation for the RS2 and M2 can be found here `(RS2 docs) <https://docs.emlid.com/reachrs2/>`_ and here `(M2 docs) <https://docs.emlid.com/reach/>`_

 Kits and Cases
 ~~~~~~~~~~~~~~
-Complete kits and matching 3D Cases for M2 hardware are available for purchase online.
+Complete kits and matching 3D Cases for M2 hardware are available for purchase online:

 https://e38surveysolutions.com/products/reach-m2-with-gnss-antenna
 https://cults3d.com/en/3d-model/tool/emlid-reach-m2-case-estuche-gnss-gps-rtk